 The VA’s MPRs aim to serve as an additional safety net for Veterans.
 These high-level property condition guidelines are meant to help ensure Veterans buy homes that are safe, sound and sanitary.

 Verifying income is an essential step in the VA loan process.
-Lenders what to make sure the prospective borrower can comfortably afford their new monthly mortgage payment.
+Lenders want to make sure the prospective borrower can comfortably afford their new monthly mortgage payment.
 Luckily, many VA lenders will accept multiple forms of income.

 While salaries and wages are the most common forms, lenders may count the following payments as effective income: